vellooto/Polarduino/README.md

 calibrate the light sensor.

+I also included a simple sketch that i used to test the actual shutter speed for calibration.
+For this purpose i used a small photodiode (BPW34) and a 2€ laser pointer.

 Sorry if the code is bad, but i'm not a programmer and this is one of my very first C projects.